Monitors deliver scathing verdict on Turkish referendum

 Opposition parties criticized the decision of election authorities to allow ballots that did not bear an official stamp.

-Bulent Tezcan, deputy chairman of the main opposition party, the CHP, said his party would contest the result in Turkey and, if necessary, at the European Court of Human Rights.
+Bulent Tezcan, deputy chairman of the main opposition party, the Republican People's Party, or CHP, said his party would contest the result in Turkey and, if necessary, at the European Court of Human Rights.

 "The only decision that will end legitimacy debate and ease people's concerns about the judiciary is for the High Election Board to cancel the referendum," Tezcan said.